Skip to main content

 State

 The example presidents sheet has one header row with "Name" and "Index" columns.
-The natural JS representation is an object for each row, using the values in the first rows as keys:
+The natural JS representation is an object for each row, where the keys are specified in the first row:

 SpreadsheetState